wadpac/GGIR/docs/news/index.md

 CRAN release: 2014-01-29

-- Fixed Linux-Windows sensitivty in g.getmeta.
+- Fixed Linux-Windows sensitivity in g.getmeta.
 Certain damaged files can only be read with mmap.load set to FALSE in package GENEAread.
   Function g.getmeta in GGIR catches this problem and turns mmap.load to FALSE if necessary.
 This catch worked well under Linux, but not for R